Why Your AI Analytics Tool Doesn't Know Your Business

 According to the same insightsoftware 2026 survey, 53% of data leaders cite audit trails for AI-generated answers as a top governance need.
 The demand is not for smarter AI.
 It is for AI whose reasoning can be verified.
 That is a fundamentally different requirement - and it starts at the semantic layer, not the model layer.

-What a Governed Semantic Layer Actually Does
+What Does a Governed Semantic Layer Actually Do?

 A semantic layer is not documentation.
 It is not a glossary in a wiki that nobody reads.
 It is a validated set of machine-readable descriptions, locked into the data pipeline, that the AI reasons from before it generates any query.